 And thats true even if you dont eat sushi.
-DT

 Cheers to 10 Years

 On a Thursday in September, partners Kevin Finn, Kevin Davies and Mark Edelson got together in Newark to brew beer.
 It was the trios first collaborative effort, which is surprising considering they own Iron Hill Brewery & Restaurant.

 Typically, Finn handles marketing and operations, Davies oversees the restaurant and Edelson brews the beer.
 Before heading into the brewery, Finn joked, We hope our friendship will survive it.